Skip to main content

 destroy resources

-The variable array functions like append, insert, and remove behave like for non-resource arrays.
-Note however, that the result of the remove functions must be used.
+The variable array functions, like append, insert, and remove, behave like non-resource arrays.
+Please note, however, that the result of the remove functions must be used:

 _18